Ask Our Ambassadors

 What is Össur's policy on servicing older devices?

-I have a potential patient and would like to request a demo hand.
+I have a potential user and would like to request a demo hand.
 What do I do?

 Please contact us at Customer Support with the details of your request and we will be happy to provide a demo device.